the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 	- Obey the Elders buffed to also add +2 Food to cities with an active specialist.
 	- Public Prayer buffed to +2 Faith per Town Hall.
 - Enhancer
+	- Enhancer beliefs that add passive religious pressure to cities can no longer be selected after adopting Exodus of the Evangelists.
 	- Illuminated Order's Faith discount on religious units moved to Philosophic Debates/Thought Control in a reduced amount (-25% vs. original -30%); it is now a Founder Belief that awards +50 Culture whenever a city converts to your religion for the first time.
 	- Itinerant Preachers and Religious Texts have been made **inaccessible.**
 	- Missionary Zeal renamed to Philosophic Debates.
 Both it and Path of the Sage give their respective unit access to a promotion that gives an extra spread religion charge and lets them ignore terrain cost.